nearform/slow-rest-api/README.md

 A sample flamegraph is included in `flamegraph.html`.

-## V8 killers
+## V8 microbenchmarks

-The v8-killers folder contains some examples of V8 killers.
+The v8-microbenchmarks folder contains some examples of V8 killers.

-Starting from the files in v8-killes/start, transform them using [benchmark](http://npm.im/benchmark) and solve the performance issue.
+Run them and be surprised!

 ## License